Sally (talk show)

 Sally (originally titled The Sally Jessy Raphael Show) is an American syndicated tabloid talk show that was hosted by radio talk show host Sally Jessy Raphael.
-It originally was a half-hour local St. Louis television program, debuting October 17, 1983, on KSDK (channel 5), and ran in syndication until May 24, 2002, with repeats running until September 6.
+It originally was a half-hour local St. Louis, Missouri, television program, debuting October 17, 1983, on KSDK (channel 5), and ran in syndication until May 22, 2002, with repeats running until September 6.

-Overview
+Format

 Sally Jessy Raphael was one of the first audience-participation, issue-driven talk shows to have a female host, predating The Oprah Winfrey Show by three years.
-The program was an iconic part of the tabloid talk show genre that pervaded daytime television throughout much of the 1980s and 1990s.
+The program was a part of the tabloid talk show genre that pervaded daytime television throughout much of the 1980s and 1990s.

+Production

+Conception and development

+In the early years of the nationally syndicated run, Sally Jessy Raphael remained a half-hour show, but in 1986, Raphael expanded production of each episode to an hour's length.
+However, broadcast markets were allowed to retain a half-hour packaging of her show, which most opted for, especially since stations already had successful half-hour entries, no matter local or national, scheduled before or after Sally.
+The 30-minute edits resorted to running the closing credit crawls before segments wrapped up, often as guests still had the floor.